tsdev/spinw/docs/pages/swfiles/gm_spherical3dd.md

 ### Description

 It generates the parameters of magnetic moments and normal vector from spherical (theta,phi) coordinates.
-All angles are in degree.
+All angles are in °.

 ### Input Arguments